How to create your own testing environment using the command line tool Vagrant

 vitrualbox_dl

-Install VirtualBox on Windows | VirtualBox Mania
+Installing VirtualBox on Windows | VirtualBox Mania

 Installing Vagrant

-Download from the site below.
+Download it from the following site:

 Download - Vagrant by HashiCorp